“I slept and dreamt that life was joy. I awoke and saw that life was service. I acted and behold, service IS joy.” Rabindranath Tagore

 “A présent je peux me taire, si tout devient dégout” (“Now I can keep my mouth shut, if everything becomes disgusting”)

-A text full of self-doubts was written by Mylène wrote the first performances of her career, she was pretty shocked by this strong exchange and unexpected communion with her audience.
+A text full of self-doubts was written by Mylène during the first performances of her career, she was pretty shocked by the strong exchange and unexpected communion with her audience.

 ” I wrote À quoi je sers… a little after the start of the Palais des sports (in May 1989, editor’s note).
 Because that’s the question I asked myself: to shout what the others do not dare to shout.”
 (Mylène Farmer – Télé 7 Jours – 11/27/1989)